MoBebba123/Grocery-Website/README.md

 Website link : https://infallible-agnesi-73b011.netlify.app

-create a complete responsive multi-pages online grocery store website design template using html css / sass and vanilla javascript from scratch.
+a complete responsive multi-pages online grocery store website design template using html css / sass and vanilla javascript from scratch.

 the main feature of this website are: